 “Well, other people’s pain doesn’t make yours any less important!”
 Right.
 Again, it’d be hilarious if there weren’t many deeply suffering people not getting thrown under the bus to give the statement the illusion of truth.

 But I can tell you one thing: “Everything happens for a reason.”
 I believe it wholeheartedly, but not for the reason you might expect.
-I believe everything happens for a reason because sometimes people are monsters who do evil sh*t, and the universe is indifferent to our suffering.
+I believe everything happens for a reason because sometimes people are monsters who do evil things, and the universe is indifferent to our suffering.
 Pain, suffering, and misery all happen for a very good reason: that’s just life.
 No one is immune to it.
 Sooner or later, everyone will experience some tragedy or terrible circumstance.
 And unless they’re a sociopath or incapable of emotion, it will be devastating.

 Even the optimal story of happiness that people peddle has a devastating ending.
 “Oh, you find the love of your life.
 Your life is happiness and joy together.
 You have a safe and secure life.
 You work, raise some kids, and grow old together.”
 Oh, wait, what happens after the growing old together part?
 Yeah, one of you dies, and the other has to try to find a way to live after that, if you can.